 282 Beacon was designed by Blackall and Elwell, architects, and built in 1927 by Boyle-Robertson Company, builders, as an eleven story, ten unit apartment house.
 It was built for real estate dealer Elliott Henderson and Roger B. Tyler, trustees of the 282 Beacon Street Trust; Elliott Henderson is shown as the owner on the original building permit application dated November 29, 1926.

 In a September 20, 1926, Boston Globe article describing plans for the building, it was described as a “cooperative apartment house, to contain every modern improvement…one modern apartment to a floor…”.

-Plans for the building — including elevations, floor plans, framing plans, piling and foundation plans, and other construction details — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN N-19).
+Plans for the building — including elevations, floor plans, framing plans, piling and foundation plans, and other construction details — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN N-19).

 Click here to view the Beacon, Exeter, and River elevations of 282 Beacon.